 “I’ve worked at Hope Pastures for many years, my role has changed over the years as the sanctuary has expanded but I now spend most of my time on the yard.
 I enjoy training with the animals, especially those who are nervous and watching their trust grow in people.
 Most recently I’ve been working with Banjo picking up his feet, he’s very timid due to his past and I’m very proud of his progress.
 During my free time I enjoy walking my dog and spending time with my many cats.”

 “I work at Hope Pastures two days a week doing yard work and showing visitors around.
-I enjoy spending time with the Donkeys most, especially Peanut.
+I enjoy spending time with the donkeys.
 In my free time I run my dog boarding kennels and look after all my rescued animals.”

 ” Apparently in Greek, Philip means ‘lover of horses’ so maybe it was fate that I should be involved with the sanctuary.
-The reason I feel why our work is so important can be found on our ‘Who and why’ page, but can can be summarised by saying that the horse has done so much for mankind, I want to do what I can to redress the balance.
-I do my bit by looking after the Hope Pastures Corporate groups, maintenance, website, graphics and posters, and the charity’s IT. ”
+The reason I feel why our work is so important can be found on our ‘Why support us’ page, but can can be summarised by saying that the horse has done so much for mankind, I want to do what I can to redress the balance.
+My role is being responsible for the site maintenance, website, graphics and posters, and the charity’s IT and horse box driver ”

 ” I’m one of the Trustees who originally took over the running of the sanctuary when it was in crisis in 2004.
 At the time we had 16 equines and only two weeks’ worth of money to keep them!
 It was immensely hard work then, just scraping together the money to look after the animals we had ‘inherited’.